nulladmin1/nix-flake-templates/README.md

 ├─ 📃 README.md
  ```

-It includes a basic Go project that prints Hello World!
+It includes a basic Go project that prints Hello World

 It contains a ```devShell``` with this projects `goEnv` and the `gomod2nix` tool, and an app that prints Hello World